-- 4.6 Debt Service Reserve Fund.
-The City will strive to maintain a debt service fund balance for bonds, certificates of obligation, tax notes, and other debt instruments of at least two percent (2%) of the annual debt service appropriation(s) for the fiscal year; provided, however, this requirement shall comply with the provision of Treasury Regulation 1.148-2(f) which limits the amount of reserve funds that may secure the payment of debt service on bonds. - Section 5.
-Liabilities for Other Post Employment Benefits, Accrued Compensated Absences and Net Pension Liability.
-For financial reporting purposes, the City will record liabilities for Other Post Employment Benefits, Accrued Compensated Absences and Net Pension Liability according to guidance of the Governmental Accounting Standards Board.
-These liabilities will be funded on a pay-as-you-go basis, and thus will not be included in the minimum fund balances of the affected funds. - Section 6.
+4.6 Debt Service Reserve Fund.
+The City will strive to maintain a debt service fund balance for bonds, certificates of obligation, tax notes, and other debt instruments of at least two percent (2%) of the annual debt service appropriation(s) for the fiscal year; provided, however, this requirement shall comply with the provision of Treasury Regulation 1.148-2(f) which limits the amount of reserve funds that may secure the payment of debt service on bonds.

+Section 5.
+Liabilities for Other Post-Employment Benefits, Accrued Compensated Absences and Net Pension Liability.
+For financial reporting purposes, the City will record liabilities for Other Post-Employment Benefits, Accrued Compensated Absences and Net Pension Liability according to guidance of the Governmental Accounting Standards Board.
+These liabilities will be funded on a pay-as-you-go basis, and thus will not be included in the minimum fund balances of the affected funds.

+Section 6.
 Property Tax Rate for Operations and Maintenance.
 Each proposed annual budget shall be prepared assuming that the City will be adopting a tax rate necessary to be in compliance with Section 2 above.
-Full consideration will be given to achieving the "effective tax rate" for maintenance and operations when assessed property values decrease, and full consideration will be giving to maintaining the current tax rate when assessed properties values increase, as long as the tax rate does not exceed the "rollback" rate (which is the rate that allows the City to raise the same amount of maintenance and operation revenue raised in the prior year with an 8% increase.) - Section 7.
+Full consideration will be given to achieving the "effective tax rate" for maintenance and operations when assessed property values decrease, and full consideration will be given to maintaining the current tax rate when assessed properties values increase, as long as the tax rate does not exceed the "rollback" rate (which is the rate that allows the City to raise the same amount of maintenance and operation revenue raised in the prior year with an 8% increase.)

+Section 7.
 Funding Level from General Fund for Street Maintenance.
 City Council approved Resolution #029634 on September 18, 2012 to declare its intent to establish a street user fee for implementation in Fiscal Year 2013-2014.
 Section 4 of this resolution expressed an intent to preserve the funding level of the Street Department at the percentage of the Street Fund's budget in Fiscal Year 2012-2013 relative to the General Fund.
 Excluding a decrease in General Fund revenues, the percentage of the Street Fund's budget relative to the General Fund will neither go below that of Fiscal Year 2012-2013 nor go below the dollar equivalent if General Fund revenues increase.
 That funding level equates to 6.00% of General Fund revenue less grants from the annual adopted operating budget or \$10,818,730, whichever is greater.
 Beginning in Fiscal Year 2015-2016, the funding level will be 6% of General Fund revenue less grants and industrial district revenue or \$10,818,730, whichever is greater.
-Additionally, beginning in Fiscal Year 2015-2016, 5% of industrial district revenue will be transferred to the Street Maintenance Fund. - Section 8.
-Funding Level from General Fund for Residential/Local Street Capital Improvement Projects.
-In order to develop a long-term funding mechanism for capital improvements related to residential/local streets, implement the following: - 1.
-For 3 years beginning in Fiscal Year 2014-2015, appropriate \$1,000,000 each year from the uncommitted fund balance of the General Fund and transfer to the Residential/Local Street Capital Fund.
+Additionally, beginning in Fiscal Year 2015-2016, 5% of industrial district revenue will be transferred to the Street Maintenance Fund.
+Beginning in Fiscal Year 2018-2019, the funding level will be 6% of General Fund revenue less grants, industrial district revenue and any property taxes passed through the General Fund and transferred to the Residential Street Reconstruction Fund or \$10,818,730, whichever is greater.